Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-07-PackageReferences/_index.md

 Breaking the implementation link between `ExternalPackageReference` and `PackageReference` means it's no longer possible for a `TypeDefinition` to be destined for an external package; nor is it possible for a StoragePackageReference to be based on the same.

 The new implementation `SubPackageReference` declares a `parent` package for nesting.

+* PRO: Makes illegal states impossible to represent
+* PRO: Removes need for type downcasts
+* PRO: Removes need for checks for illegal states
+* PRO: Makes the model easier to understand
+* CON: Requires slightly more rework of the existing model

 ## Status